- What we collect

 Louise Mayhew, Female art collectives and collaborations in Australia, focusing on the 1970s and 80s

-Louise‘s project focuses on the intersection between feminism, on the one hand, and the notion of collaboration in artistic practice in the 1970s-80s.
+Louise‘s project focuses on the intersection between feminism and the notion of collaboration in artistic practice in the 1970s-80s.
 The Library has a strong range of collections to support her project, in newsletters from female art collectives, pictures, photographs and posters, exhibition catalogues, and other kinds of ephemera, as well as a wide range of relevant feminist writing.

 Sarah John, Political Parties and Electoral System, 1874-1985

-Sarah’s topic examines the complex relationship between political parties and electoral laws that has affected the way candidates are elected in Australia, Canada and the USA (1874 -1985).
+Sarah will examine the relationship between political parties and electoral laws that has affected the way candidates are elected in Australia, Canada and the USA (1874 -1985).
 She has already researched records and correspondence in the USA and Canada.